ImplFerris/pico-pico/src/async-embedded-rust/introduction.md

 }
 ```

-The important part is the .await.
+The important part is the `.await`.
 When you write `Timer::after_millis(500).await`, you're telling the runtime "I need to wait 500 milliseconds, but I don't need the CPU during that time."
 The runtime can then go run other tasks.
 When the 500 milliseconds are up, your task resumes right where it left off.

 Think back to our cooking analogy.
 When you put something on the stove and walk away, you're essentially "awaiting" it to be ready.
 You do other things, and when it's done, you return to that task.
 Just like you act as the executor in the kitchen, keeping track of what needs attention and when, the async runtime plays the same role for your program.